Aeropay Pricing

 For an ACH debit transaction to occur, the account holder must first give permission to a business or another individual to draw funds from their account.
 Once authorization is granted, the payee (the one receiving the money) sends a request through their bank to pull the specified amount of money from the payer's bank account.

-ACH debits are commonly used for recurring payments like utility bill payments, membership fees, and subscriptions, where the business initiates the transaction based on pre-agreed terms with the customer.
+ACH debits are commonly used for recurring ACH payments like utility bill payments, membership fees, and subscriptions, where the business initiates the transaction based on pre-agreed terms with the customer.

 How much are ACH credit fees?